 - (i) zone indicators - (ii) supervisory sounders and diversion relays Demonstrate a brief outline knowledge only of telephone links to fire brigade and police and the restricted warning arrangements for hospitals, and public entertainment premises.
-Identify and describe types of cable and wiring for

-Identify and describe types of cable and wiring to use with fire alarm systems and method of installation.
+Identify and describe types of cable and wiring for use with fire alarm systems and method of installation.